monika2009/NICCloudDevopsContainer/README.md

 **How Kubernetes helps**

 K8s helps in managing containerized workloads and services, which facilitates both declarative configuration and automation.
 It provides features that facilitate agile, continuous development, integration and delivery.
-The K8s Key features are:
+The K8s Key features are-

 - **Service discovery and load balancing**: Kubernetes can expose a container using the DNS name or using their own IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.
 - **Storage orchestration**: Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.